-43. To encourage government employees to get vaccinated as early as possible, the Government has been adopting appropriate arrangements for all government employees to get vaccinated during duty hours without taking leave.
-In addition, the Government launched the vaccination leave arrangement at the end of May 2021, offering government employees a day of vaccination leave for each vaccination dose received, so that they can have sufficient time to recuperate after getting vaccinated.
-Moreover, since the end of May 2021, the Government has adopted the vaccination in lieu of regular testing arrangement by phases.
-From 1 September 2021 onwards, save for those who are unfit to receive COVID-19 vaccination because of medical conditions supported by a medical certificate, all government employees who have not received their first dose of vaccine are required to take polymerase chain reaction-based nucleic acid tests (PCR tests) outside their working hours on a bi-weekly basis at their own expense.
-For government employees who are unfit to receive COVID-19 vaccination due to medical conditions supported by a valid medical certificate, they are still required to undergo PCR tests bi-weekly.
+47. Moreover, since the end of May 2021, the Government has adopted the vaccination in lieu of regular testing arrangement by phases.
+From 28 December 2021 onwards, save for those who are unfit to receive COVID-19 vaccination because of medical conditions supported by a medical certificate, all government employees who have not received their first dose of vaccine are required to take polymerase chain reaction-based nucleic acid tests (PCR tests) outside their working hours in a 3-day cycle at their own expense.
+For government employees who are unfit to receive COVID-19 vaccination due to medical conditions supported by a valid medical certificate, they are still required to undergo PCR tests every three days.
 Relevant bureaux/departments will allow these employees to undergo PCR tests where practicable, provided that departmental operations will not be affected, and will continue to fully fund their tests on a reimbursement basis.
 Making reference to the Government's experience, key public service sectors have implemented similar arrangements for their employees.
-Upon the implementation of the relevant measures, the COVID-19 vaccination rates among the employees of the Government and major public service sectors have increased significantly.
-As at early October 2021, the first dose take-up rates of the employees of the Government, Hospital Authority, residential care homes for the elderly, residential care homes for persons with disabilities, nursing homes and schoolshave all exceeded 90%.